Updated February 2026

 Limited Company

 Limited companies must have at least one named company director or one or more directors, and their names and addresses must be included during registration.
-Directors manage the company, organise company accounts, and ensure legal compliance.
+It is also important to provide a service address for each director, which is used for compliance and privacy purposes during the registration process.

 Partnership